The Ultimate Day Trip to Hiroshima and Miyajima

 For me, 5th or 6th grade.
 I can’t remember which grade exactly, but I remember which part of the school my classroom was in, so it must have been one of those two grades.

-I even remember where I was sitting: round table in the back of the classroom.
+I even remember where I was sitting: a round table in the back of the classroom.

 My classmates and I were shown a film about the dropping of the first atomic bomb.
-Thank goodness the film did not spare any of the gory details: charred bodies, burned victims, and radiation poisoned survivors.
+Thank goodness the film did not spare any of the gory details: charred bodies, burned victims, and radiation-poisoned survivors.
 I’ll never forget the shadow of a person that had been permanently imprinted on a wall.
 It left an indelible impression on me.
 Human beings are cruel.
 Governments are cruel.
-And from that moment on, I strongly believed that the United States had been wrong to have used a nuclear weapon on Japan.
+From that moment on, I firmly believed that the United States had been wrong to have used a nuclear weapon on Japan.

 I even remember the first time I met someone from Hiroshima.
-I was living in China, and I was having lunch with some Japanese classmates from my Chinese class at the university.
+I was living in China and having lunch with some Japanese classmates from my Chinese class at the university.
 When my classmate told me she was from Hiroshima, I immediately felt ashamed and embarrassed.
-She must really hate me I thought.
+She must hate me I thought.
 I wanted to apologize to her.
-However, since I’m really bad at expressing my emotions, I said nothing.
+However, I’m bad at expressing my emotions, so I said nothing.

 And then I decided to go to Japan.
-Like I always do, I downloaded tons of books onto my Kindle and borrowed even more from the library.
+Like always, I downloaded many books onto my Kindle and borrowed even more from the library.

 And the more I read, the more I became uncertain about the bomb.
 Was it really necessary?
 Maybe it was, or maybe it wasn’t.
 I just wasn’t sure anymore.
 Was the U.S. justified?

 From 1937 to 1945, 24 to 32 million died in Asia.
 10 to 20 million of those people were from China.
 1 to 2 million were from Vietnam, Cambodia, and Laos.
 3 million were Japanese.
 Comfort women.
 Nanking.
 Sook Ching.
 But a nuclear weapon?
-That is the worst cruelty of them all, isn’t it?
+That is the worst cruelty of them all.

-I found that as I toured the one remaining building, a park and a museum, my views changed in a surprising way from the beginning of my visit to the end.
+As I toured the one remaining building, a park, and a museum, my views changed in a surprising way from the beginning to the end of my visit.

 Disclosure: This post may contain affiliate links.
 As an Amazon Associate and a Bookshop.org Associate, I earn from qualifying purchases.
 Please see this website's Disclosure for more info.

-Hiroshima is located about two hours by train from Kyoto and an hour and a half by train from Osaka, making it an easy day trip from either city.
+Hiroshima is located about two hours by train from Kyoto and an hour and a half from Osaka, making it an easy day trip from either city.

 Hiroshima is such a nice city that one would be hard-pressed to associate it with the dropping of the first atomic bomb.
 The only real reminders of that event are a park, a museum, and the remains of one building.